Save big (up to $1,875) on small business tools with our free membership, business.com+

 “Planning could be something simple, like building your daily agenda, or long-range enough to envision where you want to see your business in five or 10 years, whereas budgeting determines how existing financial resources are allocated,” Hanif explained.
 “Budgets are usually set by how previous money was spent and expected income.”

-Creating a budget can be a difficult task, but once you do it, you’ll have a much better understanding of your business and how to plan for the profitability you’re seeking.
-If you update your monthly budget regularly, your annual budget will be more accurate and easier to create.
+Creating a budget can be a difficult task, but once you do it, you’ll have a much better understanding of your business and how to plan for profitability.
+Updating your monthly budget makes annual planning easier and more accurate.
 When you know where your company stands financially, you can make better decisions to help your business achieve its goals.

-Joshua Stowers contributed to this article.
+Joshua Stowers contributed to the reporting and writing in this article.
 Source interviews were conducted for a previous version of this article.

 Did you find this content helpful?